 Kerry Bartell is a principal with the law firm of Kovitz Shifrin Nesbit and has been practicing with the firm for over 20 years.
-She concentrates her practice in the area of Common Interest Community Association (condominium, townhome, homeowner, Master) law.
+She concentrates her practice representing condominium, homeowner (HOA), and townhome community associations.

 Kerry provides guidance on general matters relating to associations, as well as counseling the board of directors for an association on corporate actions, contracts, dispute resolution and other issues relating to the association as a corporation.